Project Manager vs Product Owner – what is the difference?

 Once again, a Product Manager is not a Product Owner.
 And vice versa

-As you can see, although Project Managers and Product Owners have similar competences in certain areas, the nature of their work differs significantly.
-Product Owners and Project Managers should not be used interchangeably in any company.
-Understanding the roles and responsibilities of these positions is the key to better use the skills of people in these positions.
+As you can see, although Project Managers and Product Owners have similar competences in certain areas, the nature of their work differs significantly, which means their functions should not be used interchangeably in any company.
+Understanding the roles and responsibilities of the positions Project Manager vs Product Owner is the key to better use the skills of people in these positions.
 Arrangement of processes and unambiguous determination of the scope of responsibilities will allow to achieve better results in all projects.